 8) More Feelings

-The reason for this has likely something to do with how they identify happiness.
+This likely has something to do with how they identify happiness.

-And as we have seen above it, has much to do with the quality of friendships they have.
-This quality is not always easy to achieve.
+As we have seen above, it has much to do with the quality of friendships, which is not always easy to achieve.

 The Lines Overall Are Blurred